pyglet/pyglet/README.md

 are going to work with, also read the associated docs.
 If you don't understand the code with the help of the docs, it is a sign that the docs should be improved.

-If you want to contribute to Pyglet, we suggest the following:
+If you want to contribute to pyglet, we suggest the following:

 * Fork the [official repository](https://github.com/pyglet/pyglet/fork).
 * Apply your changes to your fork.